U.S. crude export demand surges after attack on Saudi facilities

 Last month, buyers in China - Saudi Arabia’s biggest oil consumer - snapped up U.S. crude ahead of a 5% tariff, with imports rising to 505,000 bpd, the highest since June 2018, according to market intelligence firm Kpler.

-An anticipated decline in availability of Arab Light crude, a medium sour grade, has spurred demand for Mars Sour crude,, the benchmark U.S. coastal sour grade, traders said.
+An anticipated decline in availability of Arab Light crude, a medium sour grade, has spurred demand for Mars Sour crude, WTC-MRS, the benchmark U.S. coastal sour grade, traders said.
 Mars traded $3.25 over U.S. crude on Monday, up from $1.05 on Friday and the strongest in more than a month.

-Reporting by Devika Krishna Kumar in New York and Collin Eaton in Houston
+(Reporting by Devika Krishna Kumar in New York and Collin Eaton in Houston)